 Prepare yourself to launch a career in international policy and relations—resolving conflicts, addressing human rights abuses, and promoting global development.

-Learn more about your faculty, career outcomes, and immersive learning opportunities by exploring the MA in International Policy and Development.
+Learn more about your faculty, careers and internships, and immersive learning opportunities by exploring the MA in International Policy and Development.

 Tuition and Fees

-Visit our Admissions site for detailed information about tuition and fees.
-Please note that the Joint BA/MA IPD is a three-year program.
+Visit our tuition and fees page for detailed information.
+Please note that the Joint BA/MAIPD is a three-year program.